A candidate must hold a Bachelor’s degree in Law from a recognized University or Institution.

 Paper-2- Procedural Laws - 150 marks 2 hours 30 minutes

-The code of Criminal Procedure, 1973
+The code of Criminal Procedure, 1973 and BNSS, 2023

 The code of Civil Procedure, 1908

-The Indian Evidence Act.
+The Indian Evidence Act, 1872 and BSA, 2023

-The Optional Paper.
+The Optional Papers

 The candidates can pick any 3 subjects from the subjects given in the table below.